floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Tallahassee, FL 32399-3100

-Juvenile court records can also be accessed at the Clerk of court's office of the Circuit court where the case was filed.
+Juvenile court records may also be accessed at the Clerk of Court's office of the Circuit Court where the case was filed.
 As is with other juvenile records, prepare to submit a court order or an executive order along with the application to get the request approved.

 Do Juvenile Records Show up on Background Checks?